 .png)

-Aphroditrist is a term I created to reflect the dualities within my neocuoltural Afro-Filipina identity.
+Aphroditrist is a term created to reflect the dualities within my neocuoltural Ghanian-Filipina identity.
 The “pH” gestures toward the Philippines, a nation whose very name—derived from King Philip II—speaks to its colonized history and the cultural systems left in its wake.
 “Afro,” phonetically embedded within the title, points to my Ghanaian heritage and the centrality of hair in Black identity, memory, and resistance.

 _edited.jpg)